-Everyone in the company need to be able to tell the story simply and succinctly.
+Everyone in the company needs to be able to tell the story simply and succinctly.
 To earn effective national news coverage, the first thing to do is to make sure that the firm’s portfolio managers and top executives are accurately describing the investment process and that they all describe it the same way.

-If the firm wants its portfolio managers want to be on television, they need to be comfortable talking live in front of a camera and under hot lights.
+If the firm wants its portfolio managers to want to be on television, they need to be comfortable talking live in front of a camera and under hot lights.
 Most managers need media training and practice to describe their process well under those conditions.
 They also need to practice skills that give them control of the interview, answering the questions that lead to the messages the firm wants to deliver and redirecting the ones that don’t.

 Simple skills like mentioning the name of the firm and its mutual funds and being prepared to speak to relevant current events take practice.

 So the first step in preparing to talk with the news media is to develop the firm’s key messages and train the spokespeople to speak to the media.
 SunStar’s Messaging Workshop - which is typically a day’s training – brings your managers together in a TV studio where we can work through both tasks in a disciplined manner.
 After a morning of interactively and iteratively developing the best message for the firm, we then lead the spokespeople through practice in front of a camera followed by peer and professional critiques.